kradical/rusty-pl0/README.md

 As seen above the program reads from stdin.

 `testKEY.out` and `errKEY.out` act as expected outputs to compare to when making changes.

-Written as a challenge from the Programming Languages (CSC330 @ UVic) proffessor Dr. Mantis Cheng.